Characters of the Dead or Alive series: Monica

 Monica (モニカ, Monika) is a 19-year-old aspiring croupier who came to the Venus Islands in hopes to be hired to the island's casino.
 She likes challenging the Owner to luck-based contests.
 Monica was added to Venus Vacation as the game's 17th character in August 2019.
 Monica made a guest appearance in Azur Lane as part of the Vacation Lane collaboration.

 Nagisa

 Nagisa (なぎさ) is a 20-year-old stage actress and Misaki's big sister.
 She came to the Venus Islands to take her younger sister home due to viewing the Owner as a lecherous boss taking advantage of her.
 Nagisa was added to Venus Vacation as the game's 15th character in December 2018.
 Nagisa made a guest appearance in Azur Lane as part of the Vacation Lane collaboration.

 Nanami

 Nanami (ななみ) is an 18-year-old high school girl and childhood friend of Misaki, who is implied to have been scouted by Zack to join the Venus Festival.
 She was added to Venus Vacation as its 22rd character in April 2021.
 Nanami was also confirmed as the 6th and final character to join Venus Vacation Prism on November 1, 2024.

+Nozomi

+Nozomi (のぞみ) is an attentive 20-year-old intern and kōhai of the Owner.
+She arrives to the Venus Islands to learn how to manage festival duties and ends up joining as a Venus in the process.
+Nozomi was added to Venus Vacation as the game's 33rd character in February 2026.